1986 World Snooker Championship: Semi-finals

 The semi-finals took place between 1 and 3 May as best-of-31-frames matches played over four sessions.
 The first semi-final was between Tony Knowles and Joe Johnson.
 Knowles led 1–0 and 2–1 but ended their first session 3–4 behind, having missed middle pocket pots to allow his opponent into both the sixth and seventh frames.
 According to Sydney Friskin's match report in The Times, Johnson appeared to be relaxed and was potting well as he built a 10–5 lead over Knowles by the end of the second session, and finished the third session 14–8 ahead.
 He took the first two frames of the last session to win the match 16–8, reaching his first World Championship final.
 Johnson won the match despite having taken painkillers for a cyst on his back before the start of play.

 Steve Davis played Cliff Thorburn in the second semi-final.
-With Davis leading 3–2, Thorburn was on course for a maximum break but failed on the ninth black, although he did go on to win the sixth frame and level the match at 3–3.
+Leading 3–2, Thorburn was on course for a maximum break in the sixth frame but failed on the ninth black, allowing Davis to go on and win the frame and level the match at 3–3.
 Davis won the next three frames to lead 6–3, but his lead had dwindled to 8–7 by the end of the first day's play.
 Thorburn pulled ahead 9–8 and 10–9 in the third session before Davis made his fifth century break of the tournament, a 112, to tie the match at 10–10.
 A missed black from Davis gave Thorburn the opportunity to take the next frame, but Davis won the last of the session to draw level again at 11–11.
 On resumption of play, Davis won five frames against Thorburn's one, compiling a break of 122 in the last frame of the match, to secure a 16–12 victory and reach his fifth world final.